2martensOrg/web-platform/README.md

   process files and the source archive; the latter is unpacked here)
 - using Composer to install the dependencies (no dev requirements)
 - configuration of global database (parameters.yml)
-- creation of necessary tables in that database
-- filling the database with needed contents (user groups, package information, etc.)
+- creating needed contents (user groups, package information, etc.)
 - creation of first user (member of admin group which has access to all ROLE_* controlled areas)
 - switching to ACP